lukaszchomatek/iit-linux-search/text_processing_with_linux_commands.md

 **Explanation** Write the explanation why the specific command was used.

+grep - searches the file for all lines containing /login, wc (word count) with the -l flag counts newlines.

 ---

 ### 2. How many occurrences of Smith are in fullnames_with_age.txt?